Concordium/concordium.github.io/source/mainnet/net/guides/developer-page.rst

     - `CIS2 token standard <https://proposals.concordium.software/CIS/cis-2.html>`_ is applicable for Smart Contracts v1.

+- :ref:`How to create proofs for dApps and services<create-proofs>`

 - Block explorers
     The following are links to the block and status explorers.
 For a description of the information available on the pages, see :ref:`Dashboards and Status pages <dashboards>`.